oist/myfirstremote/README.md

 # myfirstfork
 Toy example for teaching git remotes and forks.
 Christopher was here
-Kureha was also here :)
+Kureha Yamaguchi was also here :)
 A new commit!
 Kenji is here.
 Christopher was here AGAIN